 - Students should attend school for the full duration of the school term.

-- Absence from exams/tests/weighted assessments must be covered by a medical certificate or the student will receive a zero mark for the paper.
-Absence from exams/tests/weighted assessments that are covered by letters of excuse will only be accepted under extenuating circumstances e.g. bereavement.
+Absence from assessments/examinations must be covered by a medical certificate or the student will receive a zero mark for the paper.
+Absence from assessments/examinations that are covered by letters of excuse will only be accepted under extenuating circumstances e.g. bereavement.

-- Students should not have in possession any prohibited items.
-These include items such as cigarettes, alcohol, sharp objects (e.g. Swiss Army knife, penknife).
+Students should not have in possession any prohibited items.
+These include items such as cigarettes, vapes, alcohol and sharp objects (e.g. Swiss Army knife, penknife).

 - All students are not allowed to have in their possession any weapon or weapon-like item.

 - Students are strongly discouraged from bringing valuables to school (e.g. mobile phones, large sums of money, jewellery) as these items are not required for school activities and programmes.
 Students who choose to bring such valuables to school must be responsible for the safekeeping of the items